weblimanou199/sm_whitelist/README.md

 ## Installation ##
 1. Change the URL to your whitelist steam group
-1. Grab the latest release from the release page and unzip it in your server folder.
+2. Grab the latest release from the release page and unzip it in your server folder.
+3. If you're using the plugin on CSGO, remove the line 27 and use the line 30.
+If you're using the plugin on CS:S, remove the line 30.
+(Thanks Nora)

 ## Usage ##
 - sm_wl (/wl or !wl)